TrebledJ/musescore-todo-list/README.md

 # musescore-todo-list
 A todo-list plugin for MuseScore.
 You can never have too many todos.

 In software development, todos are commonly added into source code as reminders to the poor developers toiling away writing code.
-Todos come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc. Sometimes when composing, one may also find themselves lost in a sea of todos.
+Todos come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc. Sometimes when composing, one may also find oneself lost in a sea of todos.

 Examples of todos: